Ten Years Ago

 Kiluron bowed and left the throne room, leaving the Prime staring after him.

-Christening ceremonies are unusual amidst such formalities in that their timing is in large part dictated by the tides, which is why Sub-Prime Kiluron at midmorning stood on the bridge of a ship the color of fresh cut wood, dressed in his formal uniform.
+Unlike other formal ceremonies, which would take place at dawn or dusk, the times of greatest balance, christening ceremonies were beholden to the tides, which is why Sub-Prime Kiluron at midmorning stood on the bridge of a ship the color of fresh cut wood, dressed in his formal uniform.
 His buttons and boots had been polished, his sword cleaned, and his clothes stiffly pressed, courtesy of Doil, who waited in the shadows in case of some mishap.
 It had never been made clear what the servant boy and future advisor was expected to do if something did go wrong, but he was always supposed to be available for the Sub-Prime.
 Kiluron tried not to fidget.
 The uniform was uncomfortable, and the speeches were long and interminably dull.
-He was subject to all this discomfort because some admirals wanted him to be the first to call out “anchor aweigh!” for the new ship.
+He was subject to all this discomfort because some admirals of Merolate’s Coastal Defense Force wanted him to be the first to call out “anchor aweigh!” for the new ship.

 It was a pleasant day, at least.
-The sun was warm in the clear, blue sky, but there was a cool breeze blowing across the bay that kept Kiluron from growing too sweaty in his heavy uniform.
+The sun was warm, but there was a cool breeze blowing across the bay that kept Kiluron from growing too sweaty in his heavy uniform.
 Perhaps it was fortunate that the ceremony was at midmorning, since it meant that it was a little cooler than it would be later in the day.
-There was very little shade on the deck of the new ship, and Kiluron couldn’t retreat to the shade, anyway.
-He couldn’t be seen if he were standing in the shadows, and the Prime would not be pleased if he did not put on a dignified and noble face for the gathered citizens.
+There was very little shade on the deck of the new ship, and Kiluron couldn’t retreat to what shade there was, anyway.
+He couldn’t be seen as if he were standing in the shadows, and the Prime would not be pleased if he did not put on a dignified and noble face for the gathered citizens on the docks and piers below.

-The navy’s docks were impressive, though simple; the sailors kept them impeccably cleaned and well maintained, in stark contrast to the commercial, private, and public docks that jutted out into the bay from other parts of the city.
+The CDF’s docks were impressive, though simple; the sailors kept them impeccably cleaned and well maintained, in stark contrast to the commercial, private, and public docks that jutted out into the bay from other parts of the city.
 The waters of the bay were dark and deep and murky, although that did little to prevent the bright sunlight slanting in from being reflected blindingly into the eyes of both the onlookers and the participants.
+If he looked at just the right angle, Kiluron thought he could make out a glint of a fish or two in the depths; it gave him something to do while he listened to Prime Wezzix drone on with his speech.
 Kiluron did not envy the sailors lining the edges of the ship, who could not shade their eyes or shift their position, and did not have the benefit of the bulk of the ship to block the light of the water from their eyes.

-“And so we come to the climactic moment,” Prime Weflering was saying in his best orator’s voice, “for the time has now come to officially christen and commission this new ship for Merolate’s navy.
-It is, with great honor and pleasure that I, Prime Weflering of Merolate, christen this grand vessel to be the Royal Ship of Merolate Dorivat, and grant her commission to bear forth the will, honor, prestige, and strength of the great kingdom of Merolate.”
+“And so we come to the climactic moment,” Prime Wezzix was saying in his best orator’s voice, “for the time has now come to officially christen and commission this new ship for Merolate’s Coastal Defense Force.
+It is, with great honor and pleasure that I, Prime Wezzix of Merolate, fifth of that title, christen this grand vessel to be the Merolate Union Ship Doreen, and grant her commission to bear forth the will, honor, prestige, and strength of the great Merolate Union.”
 So saying, the Prime turned and, with a practiced hand, broke the proffered bottle of sparkling wine over the prow.

 The crowd cheered, the navy men stood to attention, their officers saluted, and Sub-Prime Kiluron stepped forward.
 He held up his hands, there was a moment of silence, and he dropped them.
 “Anchors aweigh,” he said.
 “Take us out.”

-Faintly, the voice of the oarmaster could be heard as he ordered various rowers to alter their rowing.
-Soon, the ship began to turn about.
+The oarmaster ordered various rowers to alter their rowing.
+Soon, the ship began to turn about, water churning all around it.
 The sailors on the deck scampered about, and soon several small sails were billowing in the cross-breeze, aiding the efforts of the rowers belowdecks.
 Kiluron stood back, watching the proceedings.
 Growing up in Merolate, he was familiar with sailing and the sea, but he was no sailor.
 Besides, the sailors would not take well to a sub-Prime attempting to aid them in their craft.
+Better for him to stay out of the way; Guardcaptain Vere had taught him that much.

-Between the efforts of the rowers and the contributions of the sails, the helmsman was soon able to guide the Dorivat clear of the bay and out into the open waters.
-Captain Ferl, the true commander of the new vessel, stepped to the center of the bridge, having already changed out of his dress uniform into the more utilitarian navy sea uniform.
+Between the efforts of the rowers and the contributions of the sails, the helmsman was soon able to guide the Doreen clear of the bay and out into the open waters.
+The ship had been named for an admiral of the old Merolate’s navy who had served during the wars for unification, more than eighty years ago.
+That was before the navy had been restructured as the Coastal Defense Force.
+Captain Ferl, the true commander of the new vessel, stepped to the center of the bridge, having already changed out of his dress uniform into the more utilitarian sea uniform.
 He checked some figures on the chart table at the center of the bridge, and looked out along the coast line.

 “Helmsman,” he called, “set course one two point four degrees south of east, full sail.”